 Valuing Owens-and-Minor stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Owens-and-Minor's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Owens-and-Minor's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 80x.
-In other words, Owens-and-Minor shares trade at around 80x recent earnings.
+Owens-and-Minor's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 28x.
+In other words, Owens-and-Minor shares trade at around 28x recent earnings.

-That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
-The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.
+That's comparable to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).

 Owens-and-Minor's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.07.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.